AddisonRogers/EconNotes/Theme 4/Exchange rates, terms of trade, competitveness & monetary union.md

 ### Fixed
 A rate of exchange between at least two currencies, which is constant over a period of time.
 Some common examples are:
-The gold standard, Currency boards where one currency was pegged against another
+The gold standard, Currency boards where one currency was pegged against another.

 ### Managed
 A exchange rate system where free markets determine the value of a currency but where central banks intervene from time to time to change the value of their currency.
 This is the system that is used today in most economies.